selfup/lspi/README.md

 ### Basic ORM for local storage that can save you time!

+You will need webpack/browserify for this to work!

+Super easy to use with React/Angular2/Ember2

+***

 To add to your `package.json`:

 `npm install lspi --save`